๐Ÿคน๐ŸผFormal Logic II

 Why This Matters

-Rules of inference are the engine of formal proof—they're what allow you to move from premises to conclusions with absolute certainty.
-In Formal Logic II, you're being tested on your ability to recognize which rule applies in a given situation, construct valid proof sequences, and understand why each inference preserves truth.
-These aren't just abstract patterns; they're the building blocks you'll use in every proof you write, whether you're working through a simple argument or tackling a complex derivation.
+Rules of inference are the engine of formal proof.
+They're what allow you to move from premises to conclusions with absolute certainty.
+In Formal Logic II, you're tested on your ability to recognize which rule applies in a given situation, construct valid proof sequences, and understand why each inference preserves truth.

 Conditional Elimination Rules

 These rules extract conclusions from conditional (if-then) statements.
-The key insight: conditionals make promises about what follows from what, and these rules let you cash in on those promises.
+Conditionals make promises about what follows from what, and these rules let you cash in on those promises.

 Modus Ponens

-• Affirms the antecedent to derive the consequent—the most fundamental conditional rule: PQP \rightarrow Q, PP, therefore QQ
+• Affirms the antecedent to derive the consequent: Pโ†’QP \rightarrow Q, PP, therefore QQ

-• Direct forward reasoning that moves from cause to effect; if you know the "if" part is true, the "then" part must follow
+• This is direct forward reasoning.
+If you know the "if" part is true, the "then" part must follow.

-• Most commonly used rule in proofs—when you see a conditional and its antecedent as separate premises, apply this immediately
+• The most commonly used rule in proofs.
+When you see a conditional and its antecedent as separate premises, apply this immediately.

 Modus Tollens

-• Backward reasoning that works from failed predictions; if the effect didn't happen, the cause didn't either
+• This is backward reasoning from a failed prediction: if the effect didn't happen, the cause didn't either.

 Conditional Chaining Rules